Skip to Main Content

 1. Starting to spend immediately

-Don’t use the card until you know what the company’s rules are on using it.
-As stated previously, you’ll likely be walked through those rules by a supervisor or given a document listing them out.
-If you’re not given any documentation, it’s a good idea to ask for a copy of the rules so that you can revisit them if you haven’t used the card in a while.
+Don’t use the card until you know what the company’s rules regarding its usage.
+As stated previously, you’ll likely be walked through those rules by a supervisor or given a document outlining them.
+If you’re not given any documentation, it is advisable to request a copy of the rules so that you can refer back to them if you haven’t used the card in a while.

-In addition to not using the card before you know your company’s use policy, you might have to simply wait because of accounting restrictions.
-Maybe your employer gave you the card but wants you to wait until the beginning of next month to start using it, or maybe it’s only for use while on business trips.
-Paying attention to these details can help you avoid starting off your company credit card journey the wrong way.
+In addition to not using the card until you are familiar with your company’s use policy, you might have to wait because of accounting restrictions.
+Maybe your employer issued the card but requires you to hold off on using it until the beginning of next month, or maybe it’s only for use while on business trips.
+Paying attention to these details can help you avoid starting your company credit card journey on the wrong foot.

 2. Making large unauthorized purchases

-Avoid making large purchases without getting approval from a supervisor in writing, even if your company has no official policy on this.
-It’s always best to avoid surprising your employer with unexpected bills, especially if the purchase comes close to maxing out your credit limit.
+Avoid making large purchases without getting written approval from a supervisor, even if your company has no official policy on this matter.
+It’s always best to avoid surprising your employer with unexpected expenses, especially if the purchase comes close to maxing out your credit limit.

 3. Exceeding the spending limit

-Speaking of your spending limit — if you’re getting close and think you may need to exceed the limit on a business trip, ask as soon as possible.
-Your company may be able to raise your spending limit without penalty or ask you to put some charges on your personal card and submit them for reimbursement.
+Speaking of your spending limit, if you’re getting close and believe you may need to exceed the limit during a business trip, ask as soon as possible.
+Your company may be able to raise your spending limit without penalty or request that you charge some expenses to your personal card and submit them for reimbursement.

 4. Using a company card for personal purchases

 Never use your company card for personal expenses, unless it’s a real emergency.
-To avoid that scenario, always have another payment card available for your personal expense.
-If an emergency comes up and you do have to use it, notify your supervisor proactively, so there are no misunderstandings.
+To avoid that scenario, keep an alternative payment card available for personal use.
+If an emergency arises and you must use it, notify your supervisor proactively, so there are no misunderstandings.

 5. Keeping mistakes secret

 Communicate with your employer about mistakes.
-Making personal purchases on a business credit card likely violates the terms and conditions of the card agreement, which can have serious consequences.
-If you accidentally use your business card because you mix it up with another card in your wallet, repay the charge immediately and notify your supervisor.
+Making personal purchases on a business credit card likely violates the terms and conditions of the card agreement, which can lead to serious consequences.
+If you accidentally use your business card, mistaking it for another card in your wallet, repay the charge immediately and notify your supervisor.

 6. Using rewards points you earn